Chippokes State Park: Chippokes Farm & Forestry Museum

 Opened in June 1990, the Chippokes Farm and Forestry Museum is an open-air farm museum.
 Exhibits across the five-building complex provide insight into the lives of Tidewater Virginia farmers from 1619 to 1950.
 Educational displays include reconstructions of historic farmhouse interiors, workshops of rural craftspeople, and traditional agricultural equipment.
 The museum also highlights the role of forestry in the rural Tidewater economy in the twentieth century.
 Living exhibits include heritage breed animals and a Cultural Garden, both of which interpret agricultural components of Chippokes Plantation's 400-year history.
 The museum is self-guided and open for tours the first weekend of March through the first weekend of December.

 Walnut Valley Plantation

 In 2004, Walnut Valley Plantation was added to Chippokes State Park.
 Established in 1636, it is a 550-acre plantation adjoining Chippokes Plantation to the southwest.
 The parcel contains the oldest plantation house in the park, the Walnut Valley House, constructed around 1770.
 Equally noteworthy is the restored 1816 slave quarter, among the oldest remaining in Virginia.
 Today, the restored 18th-century house is a secluded lodge available for rental.

+Captain John Smith Chesapeake National Historic Trail

+Since 2007, this Virginia park has been part of the 3000 mile Captain John Smith Chesapeake National Historic Trail, the first national water trail.